linn/kazoo.site/index.md

 ## Permanent grouping of rooms

-A permanent subzone is a room that plays the same music as another room but does not appear as a selectable room.
+A permanent room is a room that plays the same music as another room but does not appear as a selectable room.
 An example of this behaviour is a dressing room connected to a bedroom.
 In most situations a listener would want both rooms to play the same music but be able to control the volume in each room independently.

 To make a room a permanently part of a group you need to configure your Linn system using Konfig.
 To add a room to as a permanent member of a group you must configure the name of the room's Receiver source, (it's default name is Songcast), to be that of the group.